Caroline Lucas is the Green Party parliamentary candidate for Brighton Pavilion. She was elected as the UK's first Green

 It matters because the vast majority of people I speak to in Brighton have had enough of the way politics is going in our country.

 It matters because the real opposition to this Government's swingeing, counterproductive and downright dangerous agenda is not coming from Labour – it's coming from the Green Party.

-When I stand up in parliament, I’m not tied to vested interests or the party line.
+When I've stood up in parliament, I’m not tied to vested interests or the party line.
 I am free to stand up for you, for Brighton and for what I believe in.

 I’m standing for:

 - Our NHS, our schools, our railways and other public services in public hands

 - A fair and resilient local economy that puts people and local jobs first

 - Better quality, affordable, secure housing that meets local demand